We’ve tested vented, condenser and heat pump clothes dryers to find the fastest, most efficient, and easiest to use.

 Our test includes:

-Efficiency.
-We assess a dryers energy usage with our test load.
+We assess a dryer’s energy usage with our test load.
 A higher score indicates a more efficient machine.

 It’s reasonable to expect a new appliance to remain fault-free for at least the first five years.
-Our predicted reliability won’t tell you whether the washing machine in your laundry will spring a leak tomorrow, but it does show which brands make models that are less likely to fail.
+Our predicted reliability won’t tell you whether your dryer will stop working tomorrow, but it does show which brands make models that are less likely to fail.

 Satisfaction is important – no appliance should be a source of buyer regret.
 Appliances with very satisfied owners are more likely to get cleaned regularly and maintained well.
 Their owners are also more likely to seek repair for faults than look for a quick replacement.